 KW: CoolTone cost

-Meta: Learn everything that determines the total CoolTone cost and how you can save on treatment prices.
+Meta: Learn everything that determines your total CoolTone cost and how you can save on treatment prices.
 CoolTone strengthens, builds, and tones major muscles.

 How Much Does CoolTone Cost | The Breakdown

-When you first learn about 'this revolutionary body contouring treatment, many want to know how much does CoolTone cost.
-The definite answer is complicated to explain since the treatment prices will vary based on specific factors.
+When you first learn about Allergan's revolutionary body contouring treatment, many want to know how much does CoolTone cost.
+The definite answer is not a flat price since the treatment costs vary based on specific factors.
 Continue reading to learn about the different factors that will affect your CoolTone treatment price.

 What is CoolTone?

 Before you can understand CoolTone cost, you need to know more about the actual body contouring treatment.
 The procedure uses highly powered coils to send electromagnetic currents into the tissues of your muscle groups.
 This process is called Magnetic Muscle Stimulation or MMS.
-This current causes the muscles to contract rapidly, almost at a superhuman speed and strength.
+This current causes the muscles to contract rapidly, at a superhuman speed and intensity.
 One CoolTone treatment prompts more than 20,000 supramaximal contractions.
 This type of contraction is far more effective at toning, building, and strengthening the muscles than any manual exercise.

 See actual CoolTone results >>